The Gladiator (1938 film)

-The Gladiator is a 1938 American comedy and fantasy film starring Joe E. Brown, Dickie Moore and June Travis.
+The Gladiator is a 1938 American fantasy comedy film directed by Edward Sedgwick and starring Joe E. Brown, Dickie Moore and June Travis.
 The movie is an adaptation of Philip Gordon Wylie's 1930 novel Gladiator, which is often credited with having influenced the creation of Superman.

 Plot

-A man returns to college and is talked into joining the football team.
-He is a real joke on the team, until he is given a drug that gives him super strength.
+Hugo Kipp, a man, upon returning to college is invited into playing for the football team.
+He is considered a loser on the team, until an professor Danner send him a drug that gives him super strength.

-After the formula from Professor Danner turns him into a campus hero, Hugo Kipp enters a wrestling ring against Man Mountain Dean to raise money for an orphanage.
+After the formula turns him into a campus hero, Hugo Kipp enters a wrestling ring against Man Mountain Dean to raise money for an orphanage.
 He finds out too late that the serum is only temporary, losing his strength with the match in progress.
 Only a few lucky moves enable Hugo to win the match.